Hair transplant FAQs

 Q. What anaesthetic will be used?

-A: Local anaesthetic is used – this ensures the surgery remains pain free throughout and after surgery.
+A: Local anaesthetic is used for your surgery.
 We also recommend a mild painkiller post surgery to limit further post-operation pain during the recovery period.

 Q. Can you explain what the FUT procedure is?